Introduction :

 The foundation of phylogenetic classification is the construction of phylogenetic trees or cladograms, which are “graphical representations” of the branching patterns of evolutionary relationships among organisms.
 These cladogram depict the sequence of branching events, showing the common ancestors and the divergence of lineages over time.

-Phylogenetic classification groups organisms into clades, which are monophyletic groups that include an ancestor and all its descendants.
-A monophyletic group consists of a common ancestor and all of its evolutionary descendants, capturing the idea of shared ancestry.
-For example,
+`Phylogenetic classification groups organisms into clades, which are monophyletic groups that include a common ancestor and all its descendants.

 A